leonardor/Example-of-Javascript-Widget-Service-on-BackboneJS/README.md

 About the widget
 ----------------

-This example is a applied centralized widget for listing and adding comments through a third-party webservice.
+This example is an applied centralized widget for listing and adding comments through a third-party webservice.

 The need of a centralized widget arises when you have to: